abhor-g/abhor-g.github.io/index.md

 ---

 ## About Me
 I am a Machine Learning Engineer at Infocusp Innovations and a former Research Fellow at IIT Madras.
 My primary research interests are reinforcement learning and optimization for control systems and healthcare.

-I currently work on sleep stage detection and sleep enhancement using deep learning.

 My long-term goal is to build AI systems that operate reliably in real-world scientific and engineering pipelines, satisfying constraints, uncertainty, and safety.

+I currently work on sleep stage detection and sleep enhancement using EEG and physiological data.

 ---